JNRowe/versionah/doc/templates.rst

 allows :mod:`versionah` to guess an appropriate template from a supplied file.
 For example, ``py.jinja`` will apply by default to all files ending in ``.py``.

+However, templates *can* be given any name you wish.
+This makes it simple to have project specific templates, should the need arise.
+This functionality is especially useful if you have shared data as you can use Jinja's ``extends`` tag to reduce the duplication needed in each template.

 Data
 ----